Mindstorms-for-Train-Simulators/.github/profile/README.md

 ## How to Use 💻

+> :warning: **A DISCLAIMER**: Unfortunately, the connection between the EV3 brick and the computer results in the loss of WiFi.
+There's not much I can do here.
+Luckily, you are driving a train that doesn't need WiFi.
+But this means that you can't play the game while watching a Youtube video.
+Not like you should do that anyways.

 This project requires:
 * Lego Mindstorms EV3 Brick, with three motors, a color sensor, a touch sensor, an infared sensor, and a infared beacon.
 * Raspberry Pi